asyml/texar-pytorch/examples/bert/README.md

 ```commandline
 ./run_bert_adaptive.sh
 ```
-Parameters like JobName, number of replicas can be controlled by modifying the embedded job manifest in the file `run_bert_adaptive.sh.` Moreover, the AdaptDL trainer API works locally (without the cluster) by default with a single replica.
+Parameters like job name, number of replicas etc. can be changed by modifying the embedded job manifest in the file `run_bert_adaptive.sh.` Moreover, the AdaptDL trainer API works locally (without the cluster) by default with a single replica.
 This can be used for testing changes locally before they are run on a cluster.
 For single replica training you can directly run the code as shown.

 python bert_classifier_adaptive.py --do-train --do-eval \
     --config-downstream=config_classifier \